razor54/mac-devops-setup/README.md

 ## 🚀 Usage

+Create a PAT on github. `GITHUB_ACCESS_TOKEN`: The personal access token associated with the GitHub account being used.
+The token should have the following scopes: repo admin:public_key user admin:gpg_ley

 Edit `default.config.yml` to customize the list of software to install and just run the following command at the root of this project and enter your account password when prompted.